schananas/reactive-stock-market/README.md

 - **Finding aggregates**

-As this is a simple stock market application, without user management, security, payment system integration, etc. finding aggregate is peace of cake: there is only one!
+As this is a simple stock market application, without user management, security, payment system integration, etc. finding aggregate is easy: there is only one!
 This aggregate will represent our book of a single asset/instrument.

 ![Find aggregates](img/eventstorming/find_aggregates_4.jpg)